SRM750 - Built Environment Professional Practice

 Students enrolled in S700 or S701 must enrol in campus mode

-This unit has two purposes; the first is to introduce professional practice principles and the second is to explore the roles and functions of, and interactions between, built environment professionals.
-The unit has an emphasis on professional practitioner involvement in the building construction industry and the roles of architects and landscape architects in working with urban planners, urban designers, construction managers and other building industry professionals
+This unit has two purposes; the first is to introduce professional practice principles and the second is to explore the roles and functions of, and interactions between different types of built environment professionals.
+The unit has an emphasis on professional practitioner involvement in the building construction industry and the roles of architects, landscape architects and land use planners in working with the respective disciplines as well as urban designers, construction managers and other building industry professionals

-In terms of principles, the unit explores the legal and ethical responsibilities of built environment professionals to clients, consultants and other parties.
+In terms of principles, the students will explore the legal and ethical responsibilities of built environment professionals to clients, consultants and other parties.
 This exploration will enable students to contextualise professional practices, ensuring they are critiqued, understood and realised within economic, social, cultural and professional contexts.
 The unit also introduces the bases for professional competency and registration, principles of the law of contract, law of tort, copyright, moral rights and professional codes of conduct as they relate to built environment professionals.

-In terms of roles and functions of the built environment professional, this unit examines the interaction of architects and landscape architects with urban planners, urban designers and construction managers in relation to business and procurement processes.
-This involves establishment and organisation of small practices; the collaboration process with clients; feasibility studies, negotiations with planning and building authorities, tendering, methods of building procurement (in particular the specifics of architect- or landscape architect-administered contracts), the control of the staging of pre-design, design, contract documentation and contract administration stages, and the broader relationship between the local and global contexts of professional practice.
+Students will also learn about establishment and organisation of small practices; the collaboration process with clients; feasibility studies, negotiations with planning and building authorities, tendering, methods of building procurement (in particular the specifics of architect- or landscape architect- or planner-administered contracts), the control of the staging of pre-design, design, contract documentation and contract administration stages, and the broader relationship between the local and global contexts of professional practice.